Distribute-systems-course-group/group-task/README.md

 ## The purpose and core functionality of the project

-Our project is a multiplayer treasure hunt game that consist of the controlling server and requires two player clients.
-The server will be given a x.y coordinates where the treasure will be hidden.
+Our project is a multi-player treasure hunt game that consist of the controlling server and requires two player clients.
+The server will get x and y coordinates where the treasure will be hidden.
 The game instance begins when we have 2 players online queuing for a game.
 All players start at coordinates 0.0 (x=0. y=0).
-By pressing arrow buttons the players move and the player wins the game when it reaches the treasure coordinates that was set on the server.
+By pressing arrow buttons the players move and the player who reaches the given treasure coordinates first will win the game.

 ## System design (using the 3 principles from the lectures; architecture, processes, communication)

 Both the player and server make an UDP thread and a TCP thread for communication.
 UDP is used to send player action data and TCP for handling connections.
 For the better server performance the worldstate is updated using UDP.

 ## Problems encountered, lessons learned